Zennisch/zns-discord-bot/README.md

 - Status: Released
 - Changes:
-    - Add file logging for bot and system logs.
+    - Add file logging for bot and system loggers.
     - Add send log and reply log methods.

+1.0.5.

+- Status: Released
+- Changes: Change the way to assign the name for bot log file.
 ```